I discovered electronics in 1963, when I was eleven,

 Could They Really Do That?

-Something that Art and I often wondered is whether the technology tricks
+Something that Art and I often wondered is whether the technology

-in the first few years of the series.
-Using a solenoid-triggered camera
+great challenge, especially in the first few years of the series.

-to catch a henhouse thief (as the boys did in June, 1956) almost seemed
+the boys did in June, 1956) almost seemed too easy to us.
+Later

-too easy to us.
-Later on, as Frye hit his stride, the stories became cleverer,
+on, as Frye hit his stride, the stories became cleverer, and the

-and the technology a lot subtler.
+technology a lot subtler.
 Strapping a theremin to your back to

-provide a kind of audio biofeedback as you practice basketball free-throws
+provide a kind of audio biofeedback as you practice basketball

-("Therry and the Pirates," April, 1961) would be breathtakingly
+free-throws ("Therry and the Pirates," April, 1961) would be

-a theremin ourselves and trying it.
+short of building a theremin ourselves and trying it.

 Another brilliant invention was Jerry's "infrasonic" microphone